linkerd/website/linkerd.io/content/2.13/tasks/install-helm.md

 You need to install two separate charts in succession: first `linkerd-crds` and then `linkerd-control-plane`.

 {{< note >}}
-If installing Linkerd in a cluster that uses an eBPF-based CNI plugin, some additional steps may be needed depending on the plugin configuration.
-When plugins replace kube-proxy, they may trigger undefined behavior at the network level.
-Additional instructions are available on the [eBPF CNIs page](../../reference/cluster-configuration/#cilium)
+If installing Linkerd in a cluster that uses Cilium in kube-proxy replacement mode, additional steps may be needed to ensure service discovery works as intended.
+Instrunctions are on the [Cilium cluster configuration](../../reference/cluster-configuration/#cilium) page.
 {{< /note >}}

 ### linkerd-crds